Genetic Influences in Colorectal Cancer: Improving Patient Outcomes

 Online Conference, 6 CPD Hours

-Tue 24 Feb 2026 09:00-16:20
+Tue 24 Feb 2026

-Take one day out to update your knowledge and enhance your clinical outcomes
+Update your knowledge and enhance your clinical outcomes

 Whether you’re looking to refresh your understanding of hereditary Colorectal Cancer, including the latest research around the correlation between genetics and the microbiome or identify how you can improve diagnosis and the referral pathways in your trust this interactive training day is for you.
-Designed for all NHS professionals working across the colorectal cancer pathway to benefit from a day of expert-led presentations, engaging discussions, and practical insights, all focused on enhancing patient outcomes and improving service delivery.
+Designed for all NHS professionals working across the colorectal cancer pathway to benefit from a day of expert-led presentations, engaging discussions and practical insights, all focused on enhancing patient outcomes and improving service delivery.

 • Apply a deeper understanding of hereditary colorectal cancer: Lynch syndrome, FAP, and key genetic drivers